-From our perspective, the evidence for the therapeutic effect of quadrapolar and other multipolar magnets stems from their unique inhomogeneous magnetic field’s effect on the nervous system and in particular on unmyelinated C-fibres and not increasing blood flow.
+From our perspective, the evidence for the therapeutic effect of quadrapolar and other multipolar magnets results from their effect on the nervous system and in particular on unmyelinated C-fibres and not necessarily on increasing blood flow.
 See how Q magnets work for more information.

 That is, where there is trauma, it may actually has a vasoconstrictive effect, leading to a reduction in blood flow and inflammation.